Yes, the DDR Museum is open daily from 9 am to 9 pm.

 Yes, the »DDR Guide« can be purchased in print on site or at any time here as an e-book in German, English, French, Spanish, Italian and (modern) Chinese.

 No, unfortunately there are no special disabled parking spaces outside.
-However, there are sufficient disabled parking spaces available in the DomAquarée multi-storey car park, for which a charge is made, and they are marked as such.
+However, there are sufficient disabled parking spaces available in the DomAquarée multi-storey car park, for which a fee is charged, and they are marked as such.

 No, you may carry your jackets and bags with you at all times.
 It is not permitted to bring suitcases or travel bags into the exhibition.